BOSSONS REPRESENT MANY CULTURES AND LIFE STYLES

 A. CHINA

 MR. WANG - was released for one year in 1996 as an annual members only piece for the International Bossons Collectors Society (IBCS).
 It is actually the 2nd edition of Mr. Wang and the original sculpture was completed by Fred Wright in 1962 but was never placed into production.
 The original edition, as completed by Fred Wright, is here pictured to the right of the IBCS edition (note the elegant yellow collar and hat).
 Fred Wright was Resident Sculptor and Art Director at Bossons, 1957-72.
-When it was released to members, the IBCS edition sold for $85, and is now commanding prices from $200-450.
+When it was released to members, the IBCS edition sold for $85 and still commands a price of $300-500 U.S. new condition in original box.
+There is one or two known examples of Mr. Wang as originally released from Bossons with open back, exterior hanger, and slightly different colorings.
+Take a look at Kevin Phiipps site of an excellent list of Bossons at www.bossons.info and you will see this rare example of Mr. Wang.

 Mr. Wang (IBCS)